MicrosoftDocs/playfab-docs/playfab-docs/features/pricing/profile-writes.md

     Adds a given tag to a player profile.
 The tag's namespace is automatically generated based on the source of the tag.

 - [AddSharedGroupMembers](https://docs.microsoft.com/rest/api/playfab/server/shared-group-data/addsharedgroupmembers?view=playfab-rest)
     Adds users to the set of those able to update both the shared data, as well as the set of users in the group.
 Only users in the group (and the server) can add new members.
-Shared Groups are designed for sharing data between a very small number of players, please see our guide: https://api.playfab.com/docs/tutorials/landing-players/shared-groups
+Shared Groups are designed for sharing data between a very small number of players, see [Using Shared Group Data](../social/groups/using-shared-group-data.md).

 - [AddUserVirtualCurrency](https://docs.microsoft.com/rest/api/playfab/server/player-item-management/adduservirtualcurrency?view=playfab-rest)
     Increments the user's balance of the specified virtual currency by the stated amount.